ajhyperbit/Twitch-Title-Change/readme.md

 Category: Website Integration
 Client Type: Confidential

+After that, copy the .envexample into a .env, change all the relevant variables Once you do that, run main.py and.
+Authorize the connection to your account in the browser window that pops up.
-After that, run twitch_generate_token.py, authorize in the browser window that pops up That should populate a twitch_token.json within the same directory
+That should populate a twitch_token.json within the same directory (if it has number like `twitch_token-124213.json` that is fine and intended.)

-Some of these instructions are repeated in .envexample But there are more instructions in there too
+Variables are mostly documented in the .envexample